NATO and the INF Treaty

-The Intermediate-Range Nuclear Forces Treaty, or INF Treaty, is crucial to Euro-Atlantic security.
+The Intermediate-Range Nuclear Forces Treaty, or INF Treaty, was crucial to Euro-Atlantic security for decades.
 It eliminated a whole category of nuclear weapons that threatened Europe in the 1980s.
-NATO Allies assess that the 9M729 missile system developed and deployed by Russia violates the INF Treaty, and poses a significant risk to Alliance security.
-The United States has raised its concerns more than 30 times with Russia, starting under the Obama administration.
-NATO Allies agree with the United States’ assessment that Russia is in material breach of its obligations under the INF Treaty, and have called upon Russia to return to full and verifiable compliance.
-At the same time, NATO is preparing for a world without the Treaty.
+All NATO Allies agree that the SSC-8 / 9M729 missile system developed and deployed by Russia violated the INF Treaty, while posing a significant risk to Alliance security.
+Despite Allies’ repeated calls on Russia to return to full and verifiable compliance, Russia continued to develop and deploy Treaty-violating systems, which led to the agreement’s demise on 2 August 2019.

 Soviet President Mikhail Gorbachev and United States President Ronald Reagan sign the INF Treaty at the White House, Washington, DC, in 1987.
 A historic moment for Alliance security.